 problems, or to request continuing review beyond the one year approval period.

-number of subjects, consent process, or location, please send an email to the IRB coordinator summarizing the changes and attaching any protocol documents that have changed as
+number of subjects, consent process, or location, please send an email to the Human Protections Analyst summarizing the changes and attaching any protocol documents that have changed as

 Reporting Problems or Injuries

 To troubleshoot problems that may place subjects at risk of harm or to report a research-related

 injury, please send an email to the Human Protections Analyst as soon as possible, within five business days at the latest, describing the problem

 or injury in detail.

 The Office of Research accepts approvals from outside IRBs with federal wide assurance (FWA).
 As an SJSU investigator, your name and role must be outlined in the IRB protocol of the reviewing institution.
 You may register your research with our office instead of submitting a protocol for review.
 The SJSU IRB Registration Form (pdf) contains more details about what documents need to be submitted along with the form.

 For complex collaborations, please contact us in advance to work out the most efficient process for getting approval from multiple institutions.